PeteGoo/petegoo.github.io/_posts/2023-02-22-incident-response-lines-of-communication-enquiry.md

 Lastly it's a good idea to think about adjacencies.
 You never know when you might that extra context is going to challenge your assumptions.

-> 6. What else could be affected
+> 6. What else could be affected?
 >
 > Look for clues from services with the same dependencies etc to see if they also have issues but are not producing alerts in the same way.